minio/minio/docs/kms/README.md

 # KMS Quickstart Guide [![Slack](https://slack.minio.io/slack?type=svg)](https://slack.minio.io)

 Minio uses a key-management-system (KMS) to support SSE-S3.
-If a client requests SSE-S3 or auto-encryption is enabled the Minio server encrypts each object with an unique object key which is protected by a master key managed by the KMS.
-Usually many/all object keys are protected by a single master key.
+If a client requests SSE-S3, or auto-encryption is enabled, the Minio server encrypts each object with an unique object key which is protected by a master key managed by the KMS.
+Usually all object keys are protected by a single master key.

 Minio supports two different KMS concepts:
  - External KMS:
    Minio can be configured to use an external KMS i.e. [Hashicorp Vault](https://www.vaultproject.io/).
    An external KMS decouples Minio as storage system from key-management.
-An external KMS can be managed by a dedicated security team and allows to grant/deny access to (certain) objects by en/disabling the corresponding master keys on demand.
+An external KMS can be managed by a dedicated security team and allows you to grant/deny access to (certain) objects by enabling or disabling the corresponding master keys on demand.
-   However, an external KMS causes configuration and management overhead.

 - Direct KMS master keys:
-   Minio can also be configured to directly use a master key specified by the ENV. variable `MINIO_SSE_MASTER_KEY`.
+   Minio can also be configured to directly use a master key specified by the environment variable `MINIO_SSE_MASTER_KEY`.
-   Direct master keys are useful if the storage backend is not on the same machine as the Minio server - e.g. if network drives or Minio gateway is used - and an external KMS would cause too much management overhead.
+   Direct master keys are useful if the storage backend is not on the same machine as the Minio server, e.g., if network drives or Minio gateway is used and an external KMS would cause too much management overhead.

    Note: If the Minio server machine is ever compromised, then the master key must also be treated as compromised.

 **Important:**
-If multiple minio server are configured as [gateways](https://github.com/minio/minio/blob/master/docs/gateway/README.md) pointing to the *same* backend - for example the same NAS storage - than the KMS configuration **must** be equal for all gateways.
+If multiple Minio servers are configured as [gateways](https://github.com/minio/minio/blob/master/docs/gateway/README.md) pointing to the *same* backend - for example the same NAS storage - then the KMS configuration **must** be the same for all gateways.
 Otherwise one gateway may not be able to decrypt objects created by another gateway.
-It's the operators responsibility to ensure that.
+It is the operators' responsibility to ensure consistency.

 ## Get started